Conway Cabal: Conway's letter

 Thomas Conway was an Irishman who was educated in France and had served in its military.
 Recruited by American diplomat Silas Deane, he arrived at Washington's headquarters in Morristown, New Jersey in the spring of 1777.
 With Washington's support, Congress made him a brigadier general in the Continental Army, and he served with some distinction under Washington during the Philadelphia campaign.
 His time in combat included distinguished service at Brandywine and Germantown.
 In October 1777, Conway began lobbying Congress for a promotion to major general, including in his writings criticisms of Washington.
 Washington in turn had grown to distrust Conway, finding his personal conduct arrogant and unbearable.
 Conway had publicly admitted that his desire for promotion was rooted in the fact that if he became a major general in the Continental Army, he could become a brigadier general once he returned to the French service.
 Washington opposed Conway's promotion, as he felt there were many American-born officers senior in rank to Conway and more deserving of promotion who would be upset by such a move.
 He identified Conway as someone "without conspicuous merit" and that his promotion would "give a fatal blow to the existence of the army."
 He continued adding, "It will be impossible for me to be of any further service if such insuperable difficulties are thrown in my way."
 This was seen as an implicit threat to resign.
 As part of Conway's efforts at self-promotion, he wrote a letter to Gates in which he was reported to have said, "Heaven has been determined to save your Country; or a weak General and bad Counsellors would have rui [sic] it."

-Johann de Kalb (portrait by Charles Willson Peale), was also critical of Washington.